KOffice: Community split

 Beginning with KOffice 2.4 the developers aimed to release new KOffice versions every six months in sync with SC4 releases but KOffice had seen no development activity since mid-March 2012.
 As of September 2013, Calligra has released 2.4 and 2.5 and 2.6 and 2.7.
 After two minor commits in August 2012 the koffice.org website was replaced by a placeholder in early September 2012.
 On 22 October 2012 KDE removed KOffice from their Quality Website Tools.

-As of 2014 KOffice was declared unmaintained by KDE.
+As of 2014 KOffice was declared as unmaintained by KDE.

 Components

 The last formally released version of KOffice included the following components: